rheslip/PikoBeats/README.md

 While holding a track button, use the left pot to change the sample

-While holding a track button, use the 2nd from left left pot to change the Euclidean fill (number of triggers)
+While holding a track button, use the 2nd from left left pot to change the trigger pattern.
+The orginal Euclidean patterns are in there plus about 40 more organized from fewest to most triggers as you rotate the pot clockwise.

 While holding a track button, use the 3rd from left left pot to rotate the trigger pattern

 The "shift" button (USR button on the Pico processor board) provides some alternate functions for the pots:

 While holding the shift button, use the left pot to set the BPM.
 BPM readout on the LEDs is the same as on the Pikocore.

+While holding the shift button, use the 2nd from left pot to set the pitch for the last track button pressed.
+Pitch can be adjusted -1 octave to +1 ocatove as you rotate the pot clockwise

 While holding the shift button, use the 3rd from left pot to set the volume for the last track button pressed.